dcnieho/Titta/demos/readme_analysis_example/README.md

 When viewing fixation detection with `c_showFix.m`, press any key to go to the next trial.
 Close the figure window and press any key to stop scrolling through the trials.

-the file `a_validationAccuracy.m` can be run in parallel to these scripts
+The file `a_validationAccuracy.m` can be run in parallel to these scripts